adamdriscoll/universal-dashboard-documentation/components/custom-components/javascript-elements.md

 The `filename` option defines the output value of webpack.
 The `entry` option defines the input file.
 In this case, we are using Babel JSX to define our React component.
 You can also define React components with Typescript and JavaScript.

-Finally, we are including a `UniversalDashboard` external.
+Next, we are including a `UniversalDashboard` external.
 This variable is available to all custom components and defines functions for calling back to the server.

+Finally, we use the provide plugin for React.
+This ensures that you do not include all over React with each of your components as UD will provide this dependency.

 ```text
 var webpack = require('webpack');